RishaLaser/GRBL_Raster_Mega2560_Ver2.0/README.md

 - Unzip the library and copy the main folder into the “Libraries” folder in the folder you installed your Arduino software.
 Eg. C:\arduino-1.0.3\libraries\

-- Rename the folder to “GRBL”.
+- Rename the folder to “GRBL2”.
 (This will stop the Arduino IDE from complaining about the long folder name)

 - Open up the Arduino IDE.

-- Click on the following menu : File -> Examples – > GRBL (or what ever you renamed the folder to) -> ArduinoUno
+- Click on the following menu : File -> Examples – > GRBL2 (or what ever you renamed the folder to) -> ArduinoMega

 - Upload the sketch to your Arduino board.
 =======